 - 2 small ripe bananas peeled and mashed

-- 2 tbsp maple syrup optional, omit for a young baby
+- 2 tablespoons maple syrup optional, omit for a young baby

 - 200 g blueberries

-Place 250g oats, 250ml milk, 2 small mashed bananas, 1 tsp ground cinnamon and 2 tbsp maple syrup (if using) in a mixing bowl.
+- Place 250g oats, 250ml milk, 2 small mashed bananas, 1 teaspoon ground cinnamon and 2 tablespoon maple syrup (if using) in a mixing bowl.